splunk/public-o11y-docs/sp-oncall/alerts/escalation-webhooks.rst

 **Webhook Escalation Steps**
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a webhook is part of a team’s escalation policy, your service will
+When a webhook is part of a team's escalation policy, your service will
 receive an HTTP POST request when the incident is escalated.
 The request
 will contain the following information: